Manideep-1295/WebDev/Notes/SDLC.md

 ## Stages in SDLC

 1. Planning
+What to be done and tasks are assigned to the developers.
+Developers provide the storypoints and then manager prioritize them.
+Priority will be p0 to p3
 2. Analysis
+Business and Technical analysis will be done
 3. Design
+Design team designs the web pages required and manager finalizes them
 4. Implementation
+Developers work on the tasks
 5. Testing & Integration
+After development, QA tests the code
 6. Maintainance
+Support team helps in maintainance to defer the tickets

 ## Stake Holders